jxnblk/blog/src/posts/static-site-generation-with-react-and-webpack.md

 }
 ```

+The `initialProps` value will come from a script tag with the id `initial-props`.
-Next, update the Root component to pass props into the HTML in a script tag and to link to the `bundle.js` file.
+Update the Root component to add this script tag, add a `safeStringify` function, and link to the `bundle.js` file.

 ```js
 // components/Root.jsx